ebz-jeaanmichel/ConnIdUNIXBundle/README.md

 This UNIX Connector is a fork of the [ConnId](https://github.com/Evolveum/ConnIdUNIXBundle) project.

-It's using the latest version o Jsch library, and build using Evolveum Polygon archetype.
+It's using the latest version o JSch library, and build using Evolveum Polygon archetype.

 ## Dependencies